trozware/troznet/content/post/2019/swiftui-for-mac-2.md

 Not all the expected user interface elements are available in SwiftUI and some of the ones that are implemented are using different names.
 Again this is a point at which iOS development has got all the attention, so there are conversion tables out there listing UIKit elements and their SwiftUI equivalents, but I was not able to find a similar listing for AppKit.
 If you find one, please let me know.

 Anyway, I experimented and got most of what I wanted as you can see below.
-The sample app on GitHub shows the SwiftUI code for these samples, but the main advice I would give is firstly to use the Object Browser to look for what is available and then to check out the styles that can be applied to the element you have chosen.
+The [sample app on GitHub][6] shows the SwiftUI code for these samples, but the main advice I would give is firstly to use the Object Browser to look for what is available and then to check out the styles that can be applied to the element you have chosen.

 ![UI elements][i4]